openfl/OpenFLDevelopersGuide/using-the-drawing-api/drawing-api-example-algorithmic-visual-generator.md

 # Drawing API example: Algorithmic Visual Generator {#drawing-api-example-algorithmic-visual-generator}

-The Algorithmic Visual Generator example dynamically draws to the stage several “satellites”, or circles moving in a circular orbit.
+The Algorithmic Visual Generator example dynamically draws to the stage several "satellites", or circles moving in a circular orbit.
 Among the features explored are:

 *   Using the drawing API to draw a basic shape with dynamic appearances
 *   Connecting user interaction with the properties that are used in a draw
 *   Conveying animation by clearing the stage on each frame and redrawing

-The example in the previous subsection animated a solitary “satellite” using the Event.ENTER_FRAME event.
+The example in the previous subsection animated a solitary "satellite" using the Event.ENTER_FRAME event.
 This example expands upon this, building a control panel with series of sliders that immediately update the visual display of several satellites.
 This example formalizes the code into external classes and wraps the satellite creation code into a loop, storing a reference to each satellite in a satellites array.

 To get the application files for this sample, see [www.adobe.com/go/learn_programmingAS3samples_flash](http://www.adobe.com/go/learn_programmingAS3samples_flash).
 The application files can be found in the folder Samples/AlgorithmicVisualGenerator.
 This folder contains the following files: